slowernews/wisdom-tldr/README.md

 Analysis is more an art than a science.

 > *'To find deep truths intuition is better than statistics.'*

+> *'«Dictator's dilemma»:  when the vote goes 79% – 21% for some candidate we are inclined to presume it was fair and represents a popular mandate.
+But when his excellency and Great Father of his People, gets 97% of the vote we say that is BS.*

-And error-prone: bias, being [deceived](#on-deceiving) and randomness will trigger miscalculations.
+And, as such, error-prone: bias, being [misled](#on-deceiving) and randomness will trigger miscalculations.

 > *'Not everything that counts can be counted, and not everything that can be counted counts.'*